nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

   - Inadequate antimalware and security monitoring failed to detect and prevent the installation of mining scripts.

 #### Technical Impacts
-- **Data Breach**: The attackers were able to gain access to AWS S3 buckets housing intellectual property related to internally-used engineering test cars.
+- **Data Breach**: The attackers were able to gain access to AWS S3 buckets housing intellectual property related to internally used engineering test cars.
 - **Malware infection**: The intrusion allowed the attackers to install evasive cryptocurrency mining scripts.
 In addition to steaking computing resources, these nefarious scripts provide an avenue for attackers to persist within the environment if not properly detected and remediated

 #### Business Impacts
-- **Financial**: Possible increases in the cost of cloud computing resources could be realized depending on the length of time the attackers spent mining crypto currency within the compromised network: possible risk of exfiltrating and selling valuable intellectual property to highest bidding competitor.
+- **Financial**: Increases in the cost of cloud computing resources could be realized depending on the length of time the attackers spent mining crypto currency within the compromised network: risk of exfiltrating and selling valuable intellectual property to highest bidding competitor.
 - **Operational**: Time and effort taken by the Digital Forensic and Incident Response (DFIR) team to manage malware infections, revoke access credentials and ensure reconfiguration of the Kubernetes administrative instance.
-- **Compliance:** This attack may not have direct impacts from non compliance since confidential data such as customer PII was not exposed.
+- **Compliance:** This attack may not have direct impacts from non-compliance since confidential data such as customer PII was not exposed.
 However, there was a loss of confidentiality of sensitive data that could be possibly related to trade secrets.
 - **Reputational**: The data breach may have led to a reduction of consumer confidence and a diminished perception of brand value.

 #### Preventive Mitigation